timotholt/sba318/README.md

 | Level of effort displayed in creativity, presentation, and user experience | 5% | ✅ |

+## There are 3 paths in the main API to meet the requirements:

+- The API is RESTFUL... the documentation can be found in api-reference.txt.
+It's mostly correct.
+Real quick:

+/users
+-- This endpoint creates users (POST), updates users info (PATCH), queries users (GET)k login (POST), logout (POST)

+/lobby
+-- This endpoint lets you create (POST) and fetch (GET) chatrooms/enter chatrooms/leave chatrooms

+/chat
+-- This endpoint fetches chat data for a user or for the lobby

+The full details of all the routes are in api-reference.txt

 ## Accessing the EJS page

 I ran out of time and didn't build a full "page" for the EJS part of the requirements.
 I serve